A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Fran\c{c}ois Dahmani for numerous essential discussions.
-A similar approach to the construction of further quotients of mapping class groups was discussed with him and was instrumental to this work.
-We thank Matt Clay, Francesco Fournier Facio, Dawid Kielak, Dan Margalit, and Michah Sageev for useful comments and suggestions.
+A similar approach to the construction of further quotients of mapping class groups was discussed with him and was instrumental to this work, as have been his explanations of technical points in his paper \cite{D_PlateSpinning}.
+We thank Ian Agol, Matt Clay, Francesco Fournier Facio, Dawid Kielak, Dan Margalit, Michah Sageev, and Alex Wright for useful comments and suggestions.
 We also thank Carolyn Abbott, Daniel Berlyne, Thomas Ng, Alex Rasmussen, and Jacob Russell who together carefully read through an early version of the paper with a very sharp eye and provided us with extremely helpful feedback.
+We are also extremely grateful to the referees for a very large number of comments, and several corrections, that have enormously improved the paper.

 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Non-positive curvature, group actions, and cohomology} where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/K032208/1.
 We thank the International Centre for Mathematical Sciences (ICMS) for their hospitality during a Research-in-Groups in which much of this work was done.
 Behrstock was supported by NSF grant DMS-1710890.
 Hagen was partially supported by EPSRC New Investigator Award EP/R042187/1.
 Martin was partially supported by EPSRC New Investigator Award EP/S010963/1.
 Sisto was partially supported by the Swiss National Science Foundation (grant \#182186).